cujarrett/learning-go/README.md

 ## Things I'm not a huge fan of
 - It's really (really) opinionated
 - Mandated formatting choices
-  - Tabs for indents becuase it's [the Go "way"](https://github.com/golang/go/issues/16256#issuecomment-230173434).
+  - Tabs for indents because it's [the Go "way"](https://github.com/golang/go/issues/16256#issuecomment-230173434).
 [Go reasons these benifits for this choice](https://golang.org/doc/effective_go.html#formatting).
 [This Chrome plugin](https://github.com/sindresorhus/tab-size-on-github) by the amazing [@sindresorhus](https://github.com/sindresorhus) helps my happiness with readable code.
   - Comma dangle
 - Go's convention of using single letter variables feels bad
-- Go's test framework doesn't provide any info about how many tests ran or how many tests passed or failed
 - Go's [struct](#structs) allowed construction of using ordered values feels prone to mistakes in the future when the order of the struct changes.
 I'm glad they offer a named attribute option.